 There was no lightbulb moment — we knew exactly what to do.
 As we have done on our retail accounts, we decided to slash the extortionate fees and give businesses access to the interbank exchange rate for payments.

 By giving a business access to the interbank rate, this would significantly reduce their foreign exchange fees.
 What’s more; we made sure that if two businesses both using Revolut were sending payments to one another, there would be no fees and transfers would be instant.
 Naturally, this encouraged our existing users to spread the word and recommend our business accounts.

 If your business is operating globally and you’re constantly transferring money in different currencies, then a multi-currency account is a must.
 Having access to a multi-currency account can help businesses pay suppliers abroad, accept international payments in the originating currency, all while minimising their foreign exchange risk.

 In practice, however, multi-currency accounts usually come at a significant premium and do not offer the flexibility required by a modern-day business.
-Revolut for Business allows you to open a unique business account in the UK and Europe, with the option of adding up to 25 individual currencies, all of which can be easily managed from a clean and user-friendly interface.
+Revolut Business allows you to open a unique business account in the UK and Europe, with the option of adding up to 25 individual currencies, all of which can be easily managed from a clean and user-friendly interface.

 Eliminating hidden fees

 Hidden fees are a common occurrence amongst banks, and business accounts make no exception.
-Poised with marked-up exchange rates, transfer fees, handling fees, maintenance fees and more, it’s easy to see why over 4,000 companies signed up to Revolut for Business in the first month alone.
+Poised with marked-up exchange rates, transfer fees, handling fees, maintenance fees and more, it’s easy to see why over 4,000 companies signed up to Revolut Business in the first month alone.

 Our mission has always been about democratising banking and promoting a transparent service, designed for a global lifestyle.
-Revolut for Business is priced very simply, with no hidden charges.
+Revolut Business is priced very simply, with no hidden charges.
 It eliminates the concealed fees associated with international money transfers, exchange rates and those incurred as a result of using corporate cards.

 So, what have we learned?